 Instructions

-- In a large mixing bowl, combine the coarse salt (asin), Prague powder, sodium phosphate, anise wine, and cold water (malamig na tubig), stirring until well dissolved.
-Add the TVP (Textured Vegetable Protein), Isolate, and Carrageenan to this liquid mixture and stir to combine thoroughly.
+- Start by mixing the salt, Prague powder, sodium phosphate, anise wine, and cold water in a large bowl until everything dissolves.
+Add the TVP, Isolate, and Carrageenan to this liquid mixture and stir well.

 Tips from Lola’s Kitchen